 Our Talent & Workforce Services

-Our talent portfolio includes initiatives that build internship programs, connect employers to specialized talent, and attract talent back to Michigan.
+Prima Civitas' initiatives build effective internship programs, connect employers to specialized talent, help develop the Michigan workforce, and attract talent to our state.

 The Global Lansing “Getting Started” Internship Program is an innovative first-of-its-kind initiative that will match international students in Greater Lansing to internships and mentorships with area businesses and entrepreneurs.
 The launch of the “Getting Started” Program will be the cornerstone of the Global Lansing initiative.
 Global Lansing’s focus will be to educate, engage and empower the Greater Lansing community to further support and leverage the vast number of international students, scholars, business-owners and residents in the Lansing region.

 Telamon Corporation Internship Program

 Prima Civitas developed an internship program for Telamon for its National Farmworker Jobs Program (NFJP).
 NFJP is designed to break the poverty cycle for individuals who come from families with migrant farmworker backgrounds.
 The participants receive funding support for school and housing, and they receive wages for an internship.
 Prima Civitas built comprehensive training programs and manuals for the participants, case managers and employers.
 Telamon continues to use Prima Civitas as a resource.